-preliminary application that identifies the NICU’s desired level of care.
+This application provides basic contact information and identifies the NICU’s desired level of care.

-Rates are based on level of survey needed (Level II, Level III, Level IV) for your NICU facility.
-Contact
+Rates are based on the level of survey needed (Level II, Level III, Level IV).
+Contact Rick Rooney for information about fees.

 American Academy of Pediatrics (AAP)